bufferapp/facebook-api-wrapper/README.md

 - `getPagePosts($pageId, $since, $until, $limit = 100)`

-Installation
+Requirenment & Installation
 -----
-This package is require PHP 5.6 or higher.
+This package requires PHP 5.6 or higher.

-Open your composer.json file, and add the new required package.
+Open your composer.json file and add the new required package.
 ```
    "bufferapp/facebook-api-wrapper": "^1.0.0"
 ```

 Next, open a terminal and run.
 ```
 composer update
 ```

-Next, you can reference the wrapper anywhere as `use Buffer\Facebook\Facebook;`.
+Now you can reference the wrapper anywhere as `use Buffer\Facebook\Facebook;`.

 Tests